Flutter Particle Clock

 Feature Highlights

-The clock was built to run smoothly on modern devices with 5:3 screens.
+Designed to run smoothly on modern devices with 5:3 screen ratios, the clock offers:

-- It randomly selects color palettes while still maintaining legibility at all times.
+- Automatic selection of color palettes that maintain legibility at all times.

-- It renders it all in at least 60 FPS on modern devices.
+- Consistent rendering at 60+ FPS on modern devices.

-The Flutter Clock Contest Results were revealed February 25th, 2020.
-Google received 850 unique submissions across 86 different countries.
-Out of all those, the jury of experts liked the Particle Clock the most and selected it as the grand prize winner.
+The Flutter Clock Contest Results were announced on February 25th, 2020.
+Out of 850 unique submissions from 86 countries, my Particle Clock was selected as the grand prize winner.

 This open-source project is licensed under MIT.